sbkobaidze/cosmio-project/README.md

    - Verify AWS credentials are correctly set
    - Check if the table name matches exactly ('users')
    - Ensure the table exists in the specified AWS region

-## Contributing

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Submit a pull request

-## License

-[Your chosen license]